Claude Code In My Pocket

 The goal: Run --dangerously-skip-permissions for autonomous work, but repos might contain secrets (.env files, credentials) we don’t want to leak.

-The solution: A single Docker-sandboxed session.
-The container only sees mounted directories (~/Repos), can’t touch ~/.ssh, ~/.aws, or system configs.
+The solution: Docker-sandboxed sessions, each with its own directory under ~/Sessions.
+The container can’t touch ~/.ssh, ~/.aws, or system configs.
+Each session gets an isolated workspace (e.g., ~/Sessions/repo-name--session--a1b2c3) so parallel clones of the same repo don’t collide.
 When you need to review actions before they execute, toggle off --dangerously-skip-permissions within the session.

 Why Docker over Claude Code’s “native” sandboxing?#